Campers should be centrally involved in packing.

 - Squirt guns, water balloons, trading cards, or Silly String

-- Fireworks and other explosives, firearms, sling shots
+- Fireworks or other explosives, firearms, sling shots

 - Drugs, tobacco, alcohol